 Mammals R' Us- (K-3) Using seven different props and student assistants, your classroom will quickly learn what makes a mammal unique from other critters...and they won't soon forget!
-Iowa CORE: Science, Science As Inquiry Batty for Bats- (1-3) October Only.
+Iowa CORE: Science, Science As Inquiry Monarch Migration (1-3) Outdoor-September Only We will begin by reviewing the monarch life cycle.
+The class will then get to become monarchs as they face migration hazards on their way to Mexico.
+A great review and fun game!
+(Space needed to play the game) Batty for Bats- (1-3) October Only.
 Your students will have fun learning facts about bats and will leave with a new appreciation for the often misunderstood bat.
 A TV/VCR will be needed for a short video.
-Iowa CORE: Science, Science As Inquiry Monarch Migration (1-3) Outdoor-September Only We will begin by reviewing then get to become monarchs as they face migration hazards on their way to Mexico.
-A great review and fun game!
-(Space needed to play the game) 2nd & 3rd Grade Pollutions & Solutions- (2-3)- that reduce their impacts on the land, water, air, and other living things.
-(K-ESS3-3) (secondary to K-ESS2-2) ETS1.B Developing Possible Solutions Designs can be conveyed through sketches, drawings, or physical models.
+Iowa CORE: Science, Science As Inquiry 2nd & 3rd Grade Pollutions & Solutions- (2) -ETS1.B Developing Possible Solutions Designs can be conveyed through sketches, drawings, or physical models.
 These representations are useful in communicating ideas for a problem's solutions to other people.
-(K-2-ETS1-1) (secondary to K-ESS3-3) (secondary to 2-LS2-2) Seeds- (2-5) Fall is a great time to learn about seeds and nuts.
+(K-2-ETS1-1) (secondary to K-ESS3-3) (secondary to 2-LS2-2) Seeds- (2-3) Fall is a great time to learn about seeds and nuts.
 We'll look at different types of seeds and nuts, and play the game Maple Seed Mix-Up.
 (Space needed to play the game) LS1.A Structure and Function All organisms have external parts.
-Different animals use their body parts in different ways to see, hear, grasp objects, protect themselves, move from place to place, and seek, find, and take in food, water and air.
+Different animals use their body parts in different ways to see, hear, the history of their populations in grasp objects, protect themselves, move from place to place, and seek, find, and take in food, water and air.
 Plants also have different parts (roots, stems, leaves, flowers, fruits) that help them survive and grow.
 (1-LS1-1) LS2.A Interdependent Relationships in Ecosystems - Plants depend on water and light to grow.
 (2-LS2-1) - Plants depend on animals for pollination or to move their seeds around.
-(2-LS2-2) LS1.C: Organization for Matter and Energy Flow in Organisms PS3.D: Energy in Chemical Processes and Everyday Life Adaptations of our Feathered Friends- (1-3) Why aren't all bird beaks shaped the same?
-The answer will be obvious, as the students become different birds and try to eat their favorite foods using another bird's beak

-LS1.A Structure and Function All organisms have external parts.
-Different animals use their body parts in different ways to see, hear, grasp objects, protect themselves, move from place to place, and seek, find, and take in food, water and air.
+(2-LS2-2) Adaptations of our Feathered Friends- (1-3) Why aren't all bird beaks shaped the same?
+The answer will be obvious, as the students become different birds and try to eat their favorite foods using another includes mammals, birds, reptiles, bird's beak LS1.A Structure and Function All organisms have external parts.
+Different animals use their body parts in different ways to see, hear, Recycle Magic!- (2-3) After learning grasp objects, protect themselves, move from place to place, and seek, find, and take in food, water and facts about deforestation, we will make air.
 Plants also have different parts (roots, stems, leaves, flowers, fruits) that help them survive and grow.
 (1-LS1-1) LS4.C Adaptation For any particular environment, some kinds of organisms survive well, some survive less well, and some cannot survive at all.
 (3-LS4-3) Iowa CORE: Science, Science As Inquiry, Life Science